Hearts and History: a love story for all time

 Standard

-Note – I had published this a year ago.
-A bit late for the holiday, but for those still celebrating true love, here it is again: The fourteenth of February will soon be here.
-A day for roses, chocolate, flowery greetings and a whole lot amour.
-A little research shows that it was all because a valiant Bishop by the name of Valentinus bucked the Emperor Claudius’ edict that soldiers were not to marry.
-Apparently this dastardly ruler felt that too much lovemaking and such would weaken his army’s ability to fight his many enemies.
-Well, Valentinus thought the whole thing was hogwash, and married many a couple in secret.
-He was subsequently arrested, jailed and executed on February 14th.
-Prior to his death, he sent a love note to his jailer’s daughter that closed with “from your Valentine.”
-Hence, the start of a romantic holiday.
+The fourteenth of February will soon be here.
+A day for roses, chocolate, flowery greetings and boundless amour.
+All because a valiant Bishop by the name of Valentinus bucked Emperor Claudius’ edict that soldiers were not to marry.
+Apparently, the dastardly Claudius felt that too much lovemaking and such would weaken his army’s ability to fight the ruler’s many enemies.
+Valentinus, however, thought the whole edict was hogwash, and married many a couples in secret.
+He was subsequently arrested, jailed and executed on the fourteenth of February.
+Prior to his death, the practicing romantic, sent a love note to his jailer’s daughter that closed with “from your Valentine.”
+Hence, the start of a centuries-old romantic holiday.

 A few other bits of valentine trivia to contemplate: